 Organization access

 This is the default.
 Every member of your organization can access the app.
-What they can do depends on their role:
+What they can do depends on their role:- Owners, Admins, and Editors can view the deployed app and edit it via the AI chat.

 - Members can view and use the deployed app but cannot edit it.